 KIPS BAY SHOWCASE

-We were invited to design a room for the Kips Bay Decorator Show House in Dallas, which felt like a milestone moment for our studio.
-I call Kips Bay the Super Bowl of the design world, so we came in ready to take some risks.
+We were invited to design a room at the Kips Bay Decorator Show House in Dallas, and we walked in ready to push further than we normally would.

 Sponsors and partners include:

-Adrian Castilleja Construction of ATX, Porter Teleo, Benjamin Moore, TileBar, Paige Martin Artifacts + Stwudio, Innova 3D, Hayslip Interiors, ByCloudia, Burton James, Dennis and Leen, Arsin Rug Gallery, Ballard Designs, Ambrose Upholstery, Slipworks, Culp and Asso, Legacy Antiques, Porter Romano, Schumacher and The Shade Store, Maria Morrissey of ATX Design Studio, Solias Lighting Group, Gillian Bryce Gallery, Wolf Hall, Craighead Green, Robert Kime, Rebecca Reeves, Kristin Karlisch, and Sarah Stacey Interior Design.
+Adrian Castilleja Construction of ATX, Porter Teleo, Benjamin Moore, TileBar, Paige Martin Artifacts + Stwudio, Innova 3D, Hayslip Interiors, ByCloudia, Burton James, Dennis and Leen, Arsin Rug Gallery, Ballard Designs, Ambrose Upholstery, Slipworks, Culp and Asso, Legacy Antiques, Porter Romano, Schumacher and The Shade Store, Maria Morrissey of ATX Design Studio, Solias Lighting Group, Gillian Bryce Gallery, Wolf Hall, Craighead Green, Robert Kime, Rebecca Reeves, and Kristin Karlisch’s stunning florals.